 Example Project Reports

-Your project reports should structure like a NLP conference paper (NIPS, ICML, EMNLP, ACL, etc.).
-You can find publications from Stanford NLP Group from here
+Your project reports should be structured like a NLP conference paper (ACL, EMNLP, NIPS, ICML etc.).
+You can find publications from the Stanford NLP Group here

 for more details.